-The Ph.D. program in social work at the Kent School of Social Work, University of Louisville prepares academically motivated master's level social workers to take on teaching, research, administrative, and policy analysis positions.
+The Ph.D. program in social work at the Kent School of Social Work, University of Louisville (a joint program with the University of Kentucky's College of Social Work) prepares academically motivated master's level social workers to take on teaching, research, administrative, and policy analysis positions.

 The program focuses on building research, teaching, and analytic competencies through courses on social (work) theories, advanced research design and analysis, teaching, ethics, special topics seminars, guided research practicums and independent studies.